erfjab/migration/doc/handler.md

 ## Installation

-To install the `migration` bot, execute the following commands:
+To install the `migration-without_hashusername` bot, execute the following commands:

 1. Download and set up the script:
    ```bash